biowdl/ngs-performance-choices/README.md

 used.
 The containers were provided by [biocontainers]( https://quay.io/biocontainers).

+Tools were run with `singularity exec -eip docker://quay.io/biocontainers/<tool>:<version-tag> command`.
+The `-e`, `-i` and `-p` flags isolate environment, IPC namespace and PID namespace respectively.
+By default singularity mounts `$PWD` and user `HOME` directories, which was convenient when testing.

+For benchmarking [hyperfine](https://github.com/sharkdp/hyperfine) was used.
+This command line tool is useful as it can perform warmup runs to ensure images are downloaded and disk caches are full.

 ## Compression and compression levels

+### Compression tools
 The bioinformatics world seems to have standardised on [zlib]( https://www.zlib.net/).
 Most bioinformatics tools can open `.gz` files and output to them.
 Therefore tools that implement zlib should be used for compressing files.